 When frying, what would you suggest to be the best way in regards to the level of heat?
 Should I lower the flame or had it in consistent medium fire?
 Please advise.
 Thank you so much!

-When frying, the #1 rule is to set the oil in high heat and ensure that it is hot enough before putting in the chicken.
-Then lower the flame in a nice medium heat to fry the chicken as it cook through.
+When frying, the #1 rule is to set the oil in medium high heat and ensure that it is hot enough before putting in the chicken.
+It's a good idea to try with 1 piece of chicken first and then add the rest.
+If you fry in low heat, coating won't stick to the chicken piece.
+You will get perfect deep fry only if you fry at the right temperature.

 What would be the best accompaniment for this dish?
 The first thing that comes to mind is fried rice, but what other dish or meals can you suggest?
 Thanks!